samlaubscher/Stellar-Drift-Game-M2/README.md

       return [0.1, 0.99];
     [...]
 ```

 But then quickly realised that this was a very innefficient, and innacurate way of achieving this.
-Thats when I discovered that I could use `Math.cos()` and `Math.sin()` together to quickly and extremely accurately generate all of these return values for me.
+Thats when I discovered that I could use the trigonometric function cosine with `Math.cos()` and `Math.sin()` to quickly and extremely accurately generate all of these return values for me.

 ```
 function getAngleNumber(angle) {